Czechoslovak Socialist Republic: Health, social welfare and housing

 After World War II, free health care was available to all citizens.
 National health planning emphasized preventive medicine; factory and local health-care centers supplemented hospitals and other inpatient institutions.
-Substantial improvement in rural health care in 1960s and 1970s.
+Substantial improvement in rural health care occurred in the 1960s and 1970s.

 Mass media

 The mass media in Czechoslovakia was controlled by the Communist Party of Czechoslovakia (KSČ).
 Private ownership of any publication or agency of the mass media was generally forbidden, although churches and other organizations published small periodicals and newspapers.
 Even with this informational monopoly in the hands of organizations under KSČ control, all publications were reviewed by the government's Office for Press and Information.